Chaitanya-pati/ProductionPlanning-/replit.md

 - Automatic validation of percentages and quantities
 - Updates order status to "PLANNED" upon successful plan creation
 - Supports any number of source and destination bins

+### Stage 3-4: Transfer PRE→24 (BLENDED)
+- Execute blended transfer from multiple PRE_CLEAN bins to 24HR bins based on the plan
+- Calculates contributions: Contribution = Blend Percentage × Destination Quantity
+- Updates bin quantities automatically:
+  - Deducts from source PRE_CLEAN bins based on contributions
+  - Adds combined amounts to destination 24HR bins
+- Records transfer details in transfer_jobs and transfer_blend_details tables
+- Updates order status to "TRANSFER_PRE_TO_24_COMPLETED"

+### Stage 5-6: Transfer 24→12 (SEQUENTIAL)
+- Execute sequential transfer from one 24HR bin to multiple 12HR bins
+- Fills each 12HR bin to capacity (25 tons) sequentially in selected order
+- User can select which 12HR bins to use via checkboxes
+- Remaining quantity stays in source 24HR bin for later transfer
+- Updates bin quantities automatically
+- Records transfer details in transfer_jobs and transfer_sequence_details tables
+- Updates order status to "TRANSFER_24_TO_12_COMPLETED"

 ## API Endpoints